How Much Exercise Does a Dog Need?

 Pet Health Articles

-Blog Parasites What You Need To Know For Your Pet’s Health Banner
+Blog Parasites What You Need to Know for Your Pet’s Health Banner

 By definition, a parasite is an organism that lives in or on another host and gets its nutrients or at the expense of the host.
 There are three types of parasites that affect dogs, cats, and humans: ectoparasites, helminths, and protozoa.